 Intended outcome Success criteria Close gaps in learning from previous years, created by periods of disrupted learning and poor progress in previous years.
+This catch up intervention and high quality teaching will close gaps in prior learning and support progress across all areas.
 Pupils to have closed the gaps in learning from previous years and a greater percentage to be either on track or closer to being on track mid-year and end of year.
 Boost the early communication and reading skills of those disadvantaged pupils who have under developed oral communications skills and those who have greater difficulty with phonic acquisition and application.
 Early years assessment tracking shows improvement in early language skills.
 Phonics tracking using SSP tracking shows that gaps in phonic knowledge and application are being diminished.
 Improve the emotional wellbeing and mental health of disadvantaged pupils.
 Boxhall Profiles and Strengths and Difficulties Questionnaires (SDQs) to show that disadvantaged pupils receiving nurture, D&T therapy and family early help, have made progress in their SEMH.
 Scores should move positively through the year as a result of support.
 Improve the attendance of disadvantaged pupils.
 Attendance of disadvantaged pupils should increase from 92%, being closer to that of other pupils.
 Increase the engagement of disadvantaged pupils with education and learning.
 Anecdotal evidence shows that those pupils who are difficult to engage in learning are more engaged and their learning is beginning to accelerate.
 Engage disadvantaged parents with school, supporting them with strategies to help their children learn at home and value the role education can play in the next phase in their life Engagement in parents evenings, in school parental engagement activities and various homework activities has increased.